How to Start Options Trading in India - A Beginner's Guide

 1. Buying Call Options

-Example: Believe that Reliance share would reach 2500 rupees.
+Example: Believe that the Reliance share would reach 2500 rupees.
 You buy a call option with a strike price of 2,600 at a premium of Rs 50.

 Suppose Reliance rises to 2700; you may purchase and sell at 2600 and earn 100 rupees less a 50 rupees premium = 50 rupees profit per share.